wmerfalen/tdm/README.md

 of January 2018.
 A full year of development should see many improvements and a stable codebase to launch.

+#Latest improvements
+beta features:
+- Deploying a test suite within src/scripts/test-suites/A-\*.
+Where '\*' is either a or b
+- Behaviour tree for tracking down snipers

 # Dependencies
 * libpqxx
 * GSL